-Tim Connor is in his 15th year as a member of the Notre Dame media relations office.
-He joined the Fighting Irish staff in October 2000 after 13 years at Providence College in the marketing, promotions and media relations office, including the final six years as director of athletic media relations.
+Tim Connor is in his 15th year as a member of the University of Notre Dame media relations office.
+He joined the Fighting Irish staff in October of 2000 after 13 years at Providence College in the marketing, promotions and media relations office, including the final six years as director of athletic media relations.

-At Providence, Connor spent his first seven years as the primary contact for the Friars' men's and women's ice hockey, baseball, men's lacrosse, men's golf, and men's and women's cross country and track & field programs, while assisting with the PC men's basketball team.
-In 1994, he was promoted to sports information director where he oversaw the publicity and gameday operations for the men's basketball program, along with the Friars' baseball, women's soccer and men's golf squads.
+At Providence Connor spent his first seven years as assistant sports information director for men's and women's ice hockey, baseball, men's lacrosse, men's golf, and men's and women's cross country and track and field programs.
+In 1994 he was promoted to sports information director where he oversaw the publicity and gameday operations for the men's basketball program, along with the Friars' baseball, women's soccer and men's golf squads.

 During his time in Providence, Connor was actively involved in the College's playing host to several NCAA Championship events.
 He was a member of the local organizing committee that helped bring NCAA Championship hockey tournaments to the Providence Civic Center and served as media coordinator for the 1992 NCAA Hockey East Regionals and 1996 NCAA Hockey Frozen Four.
 In the spring of 2000, Connor served as the director of venue operations for the 2000 NCAA Frozen Four.
 He also was the media coordinator for the 1995 NCAA men's basketball first- and second-round games, hosted by Providence College.